AviadKlein1/Drones-delivery-management-system-CSharp-/README.md

 # Features

-- hyperlink to git & mailto
+- hyperlinks to git & mailto
-- Usese nuget- packet manager - metro packeg
+- Use in nuget packet manager for Metro packeges
-- toolbar change
+- Toolbar changes
-- icon on desktop taskbar
+- Icon on desktop taskbar
 - Dll import of kernel32 let as show console mode at app
-- multi threding sincronize app - all wondows at the same time
+- Multi threding sincronize app - all windows at the same time
+- Battery proggres bar with colores scale
+-